KiiCorp/KiiUnityPushPlugin/README.md

 # KiiUnityPushPlugin
 This project is native plugin to receive push notification for the Unity3D.
-By adding code to this project, you can customize the behavior when it receives a push notification.
+You can customize the behavior when app receives a push notification.

 ## Overview about the push notification mechanism